AnimatorJoe/game-off-2016/README.md

 ## Our Submission

-We have the entire month of November to create a game *loosely* based on the theme **hacking, modding and/or augmenting**.
+We have the entire month of November to create a game *loosely* based on the theme **hacking, modding and/or augmenting** for the developer services company GitHub's annual game development competition, the Game Off.

 In ours, you control a federally commissioned team to _**moderate**_ a cluster of bad guys working for the CIA to lower their sentences, which _**hack**_ away at evil robots and aliens, the bad guys being a user-controlled SpriteKit particle effect.
 Pretty much, it's just an insanely enormous and chaotic rendition of DC Comics' _Suicide Squad_.